 Chemotherapy for bowel cancer usually involves taking a combination of medications that kill cancer cells.
 They can be taken as a tablet (oral chemotherapy), through a drip in your arm (intravenous chemotherapy), or as a combination of both.
 Treatment is given in courses of two to three weeks depending on the stage of your cancer.
 An intravenous chemotherapy session can last from several hours to several days.
 A course of chemotherapy may be a matter of a few weeks up to 6 months, depending on how well you respond to the treatment.
 In some cases, it can be given in smaller doses over longer periods of time (maintenance chemotherapy).

-- National Institute for Health and Care Excellence (NICE): diagnosis and management of colorectal cancer
+National Institute for Health and Care Excellence (NICE): colorectal cancer guidance